Installation instructions

 Important note for Mac OS users

-To use pomp’s compilation facility, you need to have the Xcode app installed.
+To use pomp’s compilation facility under MacOS, you need to have the Xcode app installed.
 Xcode is free and can be installed according to these instructions.

 In addition, some users report problems installing pomp from source due to lack of an appropriate gfortran installation, which is not included by default in all versions of Xcode.
 If you have this problem, see these instructions.
 To test your Xcode and Fortran installations, run the following in an R session: